pblottiere/embsys/labs/sysprog/part3.md

 **Question 1** : Selon vous, à quoi correspond le champs indiqué par
                 *PTTY*?

+> Terminals can be either hardware terminals (“tty”, short for “teletype”) or pseudo-terminals (“pty”).
+> Hardware terminals are connected over some interface such as a serial port (ttyS0, …) or USB (ttyUSB0, …) or over a PC screen and keyboard (tty1, …).
+> Pseudo-terminals are provided by a terminal emulator, which is an application.

 Pour la suite, placez vous dans le répertoire *gps_reader* contenant :

   * reader.c : le code du reader que nous allons modifier